andrasbacsai/andrasbacsai.com/ckfikropz02duots18td07zn1.md

 I'm an everyday father, not a weekend father - my kids are the most important thing for me.
 2-3 hours of commuting each day is a lot.
 No thanks... nope...

 A week later, I realized the nearby jobs were bad.
-They would presumably have hire me, but I do not want to be 'out of the frying pan into the fire' - I saw countless people doing it.
+They would presumably have hired me, but I do not want to be 'out of the frying pan into the fire' - I saw countless people doing it.
 They were jumping in and out of jobs because they are unsatisfied with all of them.

 They thought it would be super awesome to work for another large company, but 'money doesn't grow on trees' there either, or as we say this in Hungarian (raw translation), 'the fence isn't of sausage.'

 # Think before act.
 Before you jump into your next opportunity, start imagining the kind of job you favor.
-Write down all requirements you would like to have in your next job, like I did:
+Write down all requirements you would like to have in your next job like I did:

 1. I do **not** want to:
   - Travel to a different city.